2016 Bukit Batok by-election: Calling of by-election

-After the annual Budget Statement for 2016 was passed, Deputy Prime Minister Teo Chee Hean, as Acting Prime Minister, advised President Tony Tan to issue the writ of election; Lee Hsien Loong was on a working visit to the Middle East.
-On 20 April, the writ of election was issued, adjourning nominations to 27 April at Keming Primary School and voting to 7 May.
+After the annual Budget Statement for 2016 was passed, on 20 April, as Prime Minister Lee Hsien Loong was on a working visit to the Middle East at the time, the Deputy Prime Minister Teo Chee Hean, as Acting Prime Minister, advised President Tony Tan to issue the writ of election.
+The writ was issued, adjourning nominations to 27 April at Keming Primary School (Note: Keming Primary School was coincidentally also the nomination centre for Bukit Batok SMC along with the neighbouring Jurong GRC, West Coast GRC, and Yuhua SMC, in the 2015 general election.) and voting to 7 May.